terminusdb/terminusdb/README.md

 TerminusDB allows you to link JSON documents in a knowledge graph through a [document API](https://terminusdb.org/docs/document-insertion).

-Note that documentation is now maintained at [https://terminusdb.org/docs/](https://terminusdb.org/docs/) and no longer at terminusdb.com that currently has an issue.
+Note that documentation is now maintained at [https://terminusdb.org/docs/](https://terminusdb.org/docs/) and is no longer available at terminusdb.com, which is currently experiencing issues.

 ### TerminusDB Version 11